-Striking Sheffield Hallam staff warn bosses ‘putting the university in jeopardy’ with cuts
+Striking Sheffield Hallam staff warn budget cuts are ‘putting the university in jeopardy’

 Union members were on the picket line again today

-Striking staff at Sheffield Hallam University say the institution is “putting the university in jeopardy”.
+Striking staff at Sheffield Hallam University have warned that budget cuts are “putting the university in jeopardy”.

-Hallam branch members of the University and College Union returned to the picket line for a sixth day of strike action today, as they protest against a potential £31 million in planned budget cuts and the threat of compulsory redundancies.
+Hallam branch members of the University and College Union (UCU) returned to the picket line for a sixth day of strike action today, as they protested against a potential £31 million in planned spending reductions and the threat of compulsory redundancies.

 Speaking on the picket line, one UCU representative said the action was necessary because management had refused to remove compulsory redundancies from the table.

-“The main reason for striking today is the university is proposing a further 31 million pound in budget cuts this academic year,” they said.
+“The main reason for striking today is the university is proposing a further £31 million in budget cuts this academic year,” they said.
 “We’ve asked they take compulsory redundancies off the table and reduce the severity of the cuts.
-We don’t even believe they need to do this – it’s a choice.
+We don’t even believe they need to do this – it’s a choice.”

-They criticised the sector’s competitive spending on advertising, calling it “glossy adverts that say nothing”.
+The sector’s competitive spending on advertising was also criticised by the representative, who called it “glossy adverts that say nothing”.

-According to the union, workloads have skyrocketed for staff due to a 20% cut to staffing :”We’ve lost 1,000 staff in the last two years out of 5,000, that’s a 20% reduction in headcount.
+According to the union, workloads have skyrocketed for staff due to a 20 per cent cut to staffing: “We’ve lost 1,000 staff in the last two years out of 5,000; that’s a 20 per cent reduction in headcount.
 We’re still teaching the same things as before.”

-The union says this year’s 1.4% pay uplift – which was delayed by seven months until March this year – leaves staff significantly worse off: “Inflation is far above that, we’ve had a pay cut of about 2% in real terms.
+The union says this year’s 1.4 per cent pay uplift – which was delayed by seven months until March this year – leaves staff significantly worse off: “Inflation is far above that; we’ve had a pay cut of about 2 per cent in real terms.
 That’s basically another week of unpaid work a year.”

-“We’re extremely disappointed.
-We’ve been asking them since summertime to commit to no compulsory redundancies, they refused.
+They said: “We’re extremely disappointed.
+We’ve been asking them since summertime to commit to no compulsory redundancies; they refused.

 “We went into a meeting and they just said ‘No, we won’t do it’.
 And effectively sent us straight to strike action.
 We had to go back to them last week and ask to talk.”